neuralmagic/deepsparse/integrations/haystack/README.md

 )
 ```

 Next, create a retriever.
-The retriever houses the deep model and is responsible for, given a document or query, generating an embedding such that query embeddings have a high similarity to their relevant document embeddings.
+The retriever houses the embedding model and is responsible for, given a document or query, generating an embedding such that query embeddings have a high similarity to their relevant document embeddings.
 ``` python3
 from haystack.nodes import EmbeddingRetriever